 - Federated access to SAP and non SAP data

-- Tight integration with SAP BW/4HANA, SAP S/4HANA and SAP Analytics Cloud
+- Tight integration with SAP BW/4HANA, SAP Cloud ERP (S/4HANA) Public and SAP Analytics Cloud

 - Built for hybrid and multi-cloud environments